Using targets and rate controls to send commands to a fleet

 You can specify a maximum of five keys, and five values for each key.

-If either a tag key (the tag name) or a tag value includes spaces, then you must enclose the tag key or the value in quotation marks, as show in the following examples.
+If either a tag key (the tag name) or a tag value includes spaces, enclose the tag key or the value in quotation marks, as shown in the following examples.

 Example: Spaces in Value